 - The most athletic riders can travel up to 120 kilometres per day (travelling at a speed around 25-30 kph).

 Do people travel La Vélodyssée from north to south or from south to north?

 Both are possible!
 Typically the cycling route is described from north to south on the route pages of this website and in cycling guides dedicated to La Vélodyssée.
 However, you can certainly travel in the other direction, from Basque Country to Brittany.
 The route is marked in both directions.

 Can I travel La Vélodyssée with my dog?
-What precautions should I take when accompanied by an animal?

 Yes, you can bring your dog on La Vélodyssée!
 However, you should take a few precautions.